The below is not indended to represent proven "facts", only an attempt at common sense and some simple 2+2 Arithmetic.

 Then, there is MMS [ "Miracle Mineral Supplement"...which looks like everything BUT that, having nothing to to with supplementing minerals ] made from Sodium Chlorite being used to get rid of parasites and germs in the blood stream..easy enough to over dose on and make you feel really ill.
 [Careful there]

 THEN..there is the Godzilla Zapper, a very simple and cheap device that can be made using junk around the house...used for "blood electrification".

 Electricity doesn't flow through a conductive liquid like it would a metal wire, it transports electrons via chemical reactions ....."Electro-chemistry"

-If left in place too long, people say they get an elecrical burn, but..not true.
-That's a chemical burn that happens when the electrochemicals build up concentration because they are generated in capiliaries faster than blood flow will carry it away thereby diluting it.
+If left in place too long, people say they get an electrical burn, but..not true.
+That's a chemical burn that happens when the electrochemicals build up concentration because they are generated in capillaries faster than blood flow will carry it away thereby diluting it.